JoseSotoG/50proyects/README.md

 # 50proyects

-practices for the course given to students of univercidad del norte
+This repository is part of the course that I teach to the students of the Universidad del Norte.